 Chances are, you probably own a smartphone right now that’s bigger than any smartphone you’ve used before it.
-That’s because as each new generation of phones arrive, they just seem too get larger and larger to accommodate better screens, batteries, and technology.
-Of course if you’re older like I am, you remember when the trend used to be to make phones smaller and smaller.
+That’s because as each new generation of phones arrives, they just seem to get larger and larger to accommodate better screens, batteries, and technology.
+Of course, if you’re older like I am, you remember when the trend used to be to make phones smaller and smaller.
 Remember in the movie Zoolander where Ben Stiller’s character has a tiny cell phone?
-Well that’s honestly how I imagined phones of the future would be like.
-Obviously that wasn’t the case.
+Well, that’s honestly how I imagined phones of the future would be like.
+Obviously, that wasn’t the case.
 Don’t fret though because if you are still dreaming of that tiny smartphone, Unihertz has the perfect smartphone for you in the form of the Jelly Pro.

 The Jelly Pro is a comically small smartphone, especially when compared to some of the monstrously sized devices out today.
 With a 2.45-inch screen, the Jelly Pro fits entirely in the palm of your hands and can be used one-handed with no problem at all.

 The body of the Jelly Pro really doesn’t look like a modern smartphone.
 It’s not a small rectangular slab with rounded corners.
 Instead, it looks more like a pebble, akin to something like a tiny Sidekick, but without the keyboard.
 The curvier body shape does make it more comfortable to hold and manage.